imyashkale/portfolio/docs/index.md

 - Designed custom data migration scripts executed on Lambda to transfer data from RDS to DynamoDB, ensuring a seamless transition.
 - Implemented AWS Secret Manager for secure secrets management, enhancing data protection.
+- Migrated data from AWS EFS to S3 using DataSync service, ensuring data accessibility and efficient storage solutions.

 **CI/CD Optimization:**